No products in the cart.

 Understanding the Risks of Pneumonia After Stroke

-Pneumonia is a common complication of stroke that occurs because of swallowing difficulties.
-Approximately half of all stroke patients experience these difficulties, which can cause aspiration and respiratory infections if left untreated.
+Pneumonia is a common complication of stroke that can occur because of dysphagia, or difficulty swallowing.
+Approximately half of all stroke patients experience dysphagia, which can cause aspiration and respiratory infections if left untreated.
+This can lead to serious complications and can significantly slow a survivor’s recovery.

 Discover Award-Winning Neurorehab Tools